-The results declared along with the scrutiniser's report are placed on the website of the company and on the website of the agency within 2 days of passing of the resolution at the relevant general meeting of members.
+The results declared along with the scrutiniser's report are placed on the website of the company and on the website of the agency within 2 days of passing of the resolution at the relevant general meeting of members

-Banking and Currency Hedging Guidelines
+12 Banking and Currency Hedging Guidelines

 12.1.
-Permissible banking facilities
+Permissible banking facilities:

-The Foreign Exchange Management Act allows an FPI to open a single special non-resident rupee account and foreign currency denominated account in permitted currencies with the designated AD Category-I Bank, for the purpose of investment under the Portfolio Investment Scheme.
-Both the Rupee and the foreign currency accounts are non-interest bearing accounts.
-Deutsche Bank as a designated Authorised Dealer (AD) bank maintains cash accounts denominated in INR as well as foreign currency accounts.
-Within the FEMA guidelines issued by the RBI, a SEBI registered FPI is permitted to:
+The Foreign Exchange Management Act, 1999 (FEMA) allows a FPI to open a single Special Non-Resident Rupee (SNRR) account and a Foreign Currency account with the designated Authorised Dealer (AD) Category-I (Cat-I) Bank, for the purpose of investment under the Portfolio Investment Scheme.
+Both the SNRR and the Foreign Currency accounts are non-interest bearing accounts.
+Deutsche Bank as a designated AD bank maintains cash accounts denominated in INR as well as foreign currency accounts.
+Within the FEMA guidelines issued by RBI, a SEBI registered FPI is permitted to:

-- Open a single special non-resident rupee (SNRR) account with designated AD Category-I Bank, to facilitate credit of funds received via conversion from foreign currency account, sale proceeds of shares/ debentures/ bonds/ G-Secs etc., dividends and interests payments received - The SNRR account may be debited for purchase of shares/ debentures/ bonds/ G-Secs, margin payments to the stock exchanges/ clearing members for securities and derivatives, and payment of the brokerage fees associated with the trades - Debits are also permitted for payment of fees to the Chartered Accountant/ Tax Consultant where such fees constitute an integral part of the investments - Transfer sums from the foreign currency accounts to the rupee accounts, at market rates of exchange - Transfer funds from the rupee account to the foreign currency account(s) at market rates of exchange.
-Such transfers are permitted post payment of the taxes at the applicable rate in accordance with the Income Tax Act - Foreign Investors are permitted to book foreign exchange deals (both inward as well as outward) through any Authorised Dealer Category-1 Bank apart from its designated AD Bank
+- Open a SNRR account with designated AD Cat-I Bank, to facilitate credit of funds received via conversion from foreign currency account, sale proceeds of shares/ debentures/ bonds/ G-Secs etc., dividends and interests payments received - The SNRR account may be debited for purchase of shares/ debentures/ bonds/ G-Secs, margin payments to the stock exchanges/ clearing members for securities and derivatives, and payment of the brokerage fees associated with the trades, or purchase of listed or to be listed units of REITs, InvITs and AIFs - Debits are also permitted for payment of fees to the Chartered Accountant/ Tax Consultant where such fees constitute an integral part of the investments - Transfer sums from the foreign currency accounts to the rupee accounts, at market rates of exchange. - Transfer funds from the rupee account to the foreign currency account(s) at market rates of exchange.
+Such transfers are permitted post payment of the taxes at the applicable rate in accordance with the Income Tax Act - Foreign Investors are permitted to book foreign exchange deals (both inward as well as outward) through any AD Cat-I Bank apart from its designated AD Bank